Automating incident alert management with efficient workflows

 Incident alert management is the process of creating or managing communications that are to be used during a business or tech crisis within a company.
-This process, however, has to be very quick and efficient.
+This process, though, has to be very quick and efficient.
+We’ve found that every minute saved in the initial response phase can prevent hours of downstream chaos.

 You don’t just send a memo to some hacker to “just hold on for a minute, I need to find the phone number for the guy in charge of my IT team.”

-And that’s where the incident alert management workflow software comes in – you can create set processes that should be carried out during a crisis or emergency, and start the emergency remediation process in a click.
+And that is where the incident alert management workflow software comes in - you can create set processes that should be carried out during a crisis or emergency, and start the emergency remediation process in a click.

-Such incidents can happen in whichever industry you’re working in – there’s always some sort of error you can’t foresee.
-In IT, for example, your servers might be overloaded, or malicious software might have found it’s way to your network.
+Such incidents can happen in whichever industry you are working in - there’s always some sort of error you can’t foresee.
+In our experience, the organizations that recover fastest are those with documented response workflows ready before crisis hits.
+In IT, for example, your servers might be overloaded, or malicious software might have found its way to your network.

 It can also be a business problem, for example: The assembly line for one of the products could have a tendency to break.
 This can cause a lot of problems, like the distribution company not receiving the product on time.